ATD 1-LAW

 They are general small or informal community organizations.

-__________refers to an association of workers in a particular trade, industry, or company created for the purpose of securing improvements in pay, benefits, working conditions, or social and political status through collective bargaining.
+In relation to the law of persons, ______refers to an association of workers in a particular trade, industry, or company created to secure improvements in pay, benefits, working conditions, or social and political status through collective bargaining

 Society